Philip-robinson/web-demo/README.md

 ```
 ## Configuration

-Configuration is in the internal application.properties file
+Configuration is in the internal __application.properties__ file

 server.port is set to 8082

+It is assumed that api-demo will be available on http://localhost:8081